Skip to main content

 Help Us, and We’ll Help You

-1. It’s our policy to ensure that each monthly newsletter is always worth reading because it’ll contain useful (and sometimes amusing) information for you as an owner.
+1. It’s our policy to ensure that each monthly newsletter is always worth reading because it’ll contain helpful (and sometimes amusing) information for you as an owner.
 Everything we write is geared towards helping you attract more bookings.
-Is there a hot topic that you’d like to see us address – or do you have a question about how to make your listing work better?
+Is there a hot topic you’d like to see us address – or do you have a question about how to improve your listing?
 E-mail us your thoughts, and if we address your topic in future issues, a free Featured Favourite listing will be awarded to the first person to suggest the topic.
 Thinking caps on, folks!

-Thanks for ReadingThat’s’s all for this month I’m off to study the long-range forecast to see what kind of weather we can expect for the February half-term.
+Thanks for reading.
+That’s all for this month.
+I’m off to study the long-range forecast to see what kind of weather we can expect for the February half-term.
 Will it be snow boots or ongoing muddy wellie time?